8 tips to combat fraud for legal practices27/04/17

 If you’re suspicious, raise queries, several times if needs be, and ideally via a known telephone number.
 As part of this, you could set up a dummy run with a £1 transfer.
 Once receipt’s been confirmed, you’re ready for the real McCoy.
 If it turns out to be completely legitimate, those concerned will appreciate your stringent questioning and testing.

 2. Review your new client intake procedures

-When new clients instruct your firm for their legal matters, what checks do you carry out on them?
-A cursory glance at someone’s passport, driving licence or utility bills is no longer sufficient for purpose.
+When new clients instruct your firm on their legal matters, what checks do you carry out on them?
+A cursory glance at someone’s passport, driving licence or utility bills is no longer sufficient for the purpose.
 Seek out as much detail as possible on both identity and credit history so that you’re confident your clients are who they say they are, have the means to pay for your services and that your hard-earned profits aren’t ending up in the greedy hands of racketeers.

 Also, tell clients upfront – both face-to-face and within your client care documentation – that you’ll never ask them to send money to a different account than that already provided.
 That way, they can be on the lookout too and immediately contact you should they receive any communications of this nature.

 Following on from the above, money is of course the biggest incentive and the SRA’s referred to £7 million of client money being lost to cybercrime in the last year.
 With the SRA Accounts Rules at the forefront of your mind, make a clear distinction between client and office monies, assign duties to your cashiering team members, designate reporting lines and outline timescales throughout.